Active Transport—Walking and Cycling

 The state, territory and Australian government road and transport ministers have signed the National Road Safety Strategy 2011–2020.
 It aims to reduce road deaths and serious injuries by 30 percent by 2020.
 The Strategy also adopts the Safe System approach: safe roads, safe speeds, safe vehicles and safe people.

-Safer infrastructure for walking and cycling
+Infrastructure for walking and cycling

-The Australian Government strongly supports safe road environments for all road users—pedestrians (which include most wheeled mobility and recreation devices such as skateboards, roller skates and roller blades) and cyclists.
+The Australian Government supports safe road environments for all road users—pedestrians (which include most wheeled mobility and recreation devices such as skateboards, roller skates and roller blades) and cyclists.